 Salem State University has entered into an agreement with the City of Salem to hold students accountable for their off-campus behavior.
 When a Salem State University student is involved in an off-campus offense, SSU police officers may assist with the investigation in cooperation with local, state, or federal law enforcement.
 Salem Police routinely work and communicate with SSU officers on any serious incidents occurring on-campus or in the immediate neighborhood and business areas surrounding campus.
 Salem State University operates no off-campus housing or off-campus student organization facilities.
 However, many students live in the neighborhoods surrounding Salem State University.
-While the City of Salem Police have primary jurisdiction in all areas off campus, Salem State University officers have direct radio communications with the city police, fire department, and ambulance services to facilitate rapid response in any emergency situation.
+While the City of Salem Police have primary jurisdiction in all areas off campus, Salem State University officers can and do respond to student-related incidents that occur in close proximity to campus.
+Salem State University officers have direct radio communications with the city police, fire department, and ambulance services to facilitate rapid response in any emergency situation.